When December rolls around I get a feeling.

 That’s definitely going to be the case when it comes to the half-truths and incomplete information passed along in the deluge of online publications (and offline too).

-After all, it’s called “tax planning” not “wait till the last second tax scramble”.
+After all, it’s called “tax planning” not “wait until the last second tax scramble”.

 Now it’s your turn: have you ever followed tax advice that you read about online only to find out that you shouldn’t have later on?
 For example, did you read about deducting charitable donations only to discover you can’t take them because you don’t itemize (something that wasn’t mentioned in the first place)?
 Or did you follow the advice to spend as much as you can, even if you didn’t need to, and then find yourself in a cash bind?
 Let’s help each other avoid common mistakes such as these!